Formation and Dissolution of Special Purpose Districts

 Petition, Resolution, or Other Method - Election Required

-The following special districts may be initiated by a petition of voters or property owners or by a resolution of the legislative authorities, depending on the specific statutory requirements, and followed by an election.
+The following special districts may be initiated by a petition of voters or property owners or by a resolution of the legislative authorities, depending on the specific statutory requirements, with an election to follow.
 Additional resources on the formation of specific districts is noted.
 For district enabling statutes, see Types of Special Purpose Districts in Washington State.

 Petition - No Election Required

-The following districts can be formed by petition to the legislative body depending on statutes.
-In some instances legislative body may also initiate formation of district.
+The following districts can be formed by petition to a city or county legislative body depending on statutes.
+In some instances, legislative body may also initiate formation of district.
 The legislative body may form the district without an election: